 WHAT WE DO

 The Center would promote the use of the Collection as a teaching tool in undergraduate and graduate courses that address topics such as the horror film, independent film, screenwriting, film analysis, film history, film production, and horror across the arts and sciences.
 Independent research could then be presented at events sponsored by the Foundation and Center and revised for publication.
-The Center would also provide a hub for the long-standing interest among undergraduate students of producing low-budget horror films by offering workshops with visiting filmmakers and developing Pitt’s connections with horror-associated production companies for possible internship and post-graduation employment opportunities.
+The Center would also provide a hub for the long-standing interest among undergraduate students of producing low-budget horror films by offering workshops with visiting filmmakers and developing the University of Pittsburgh's connections with horror-associated production companies for possible internship and post-graduation employment opportunities.
 Given the strong student interest in horror studies, the Center would also spearhead curricular initiatives such as a major or minor in horror studies.

 The Horror Studies Working Group (HSWG) is here to assert that horror matters, and we want to provide as many opportunities as we can for the study and enjoyment of horror.
 The HSWG is made up of four collaborating central divisions that, along with working independently, come together to make sure we reach our collective goals.